Sebbestune/DebConf/README.md

 cd DebConf
 ```

-Run the setup and then installer:
+Run the setup and then installer (if for some reason not executable run : "chmod 777 setup installer"):

 ```
 ./setup